Turbasen/turbasen.py/README.md

 * `Omrade`
 * `Sted`

 turbasen.py is opinionated about available data fields, see the `FIELDS` attribute on each data type in [the models](https://github.com/Turbasen/turbasen.py/blob/master/turbasen/models.py).
 Retrieving an object with unrecognized fields and saving it will delete those fields by default.
+Fields with value `None` are regarded as undefined.

 ### Static methods